Liu Yuxin (singer)

-Liu Yuxin (刘雨昕; Korean: 류위신; born April 20, 1997), known in English as Xin Liu, is a Chinese singer, dancer and producer born in Guizhou Province.
-She rose to fame as the top contestant of iQiyi's survival reality program Youth With You 2, finishing first and becoming the center of the girl group THE9.[1]
-Since late 2021, XIN began her solo career.
+Liu Yuxin (刘雨昕; Korean: 류위신; born April 20, 1997), known in English as Xin Liu, is a Chinese singer, dancer and producer born in Guizhou Province, Southwestern China.
+She rose to fame as the top contestant of iQiyi's survival reality program Youth With You 2, finishing first and becoming the center of the girl group The9.[1]
+In late 2021, Xin began her solo career.
 Her album "Epsilon" and "Xanadu" tops Chinese billboards.
-XIN is also the very first female captain of Street Dance of China (season 5).
+Xin is also the very first female captain of Street Dance of China (season 5).

-XIN first gained recognition as a contestant on Chinese television talent show Up Young! (向上吧！少年) in 2012.
+Xin first gained recognition as a contestant on Chinese television talent show Up Young! (向上吧！少年) in 2012.
 In 2016, she competed in the girl-group survival reality program Lady Bees (蜜蜂少女队), debuting as a member of the resulting girl-group, LadyBees.
-In 2020, XIN finished first on iQiyi survival reality program Youth With You 2, leading to her debut as a member and the centre of THE9.
+In 2020, Xin finished first on iQiyi survival reality program Youth With You 2, leading to her debut as a member and the centre of The9.

-As a dancer, XIN started learning street dance when she was ten years old and focused on popping dance techniques.
+As a dancer, Xin started learning street dance when she was ten years old and focused on popping dance techniques.
 She has performed a variety of dance styles ranging from street dance styles to modern dance styles, including popping, locking, krump, urban, hip-hop, jazz, house, waacking, contemporary, swag in different dance competitions and shows.